 - 2.5 Sickness absence may result from a disability under the Equality Act 2010.
 Reasonable adjustments to this procedure may be considered in appropriate cases, depending on the specific circumstances.
-HR advice should be obtained where the line manager considers the employee is likely to have a disability. - 2.6 No action will be taken under the formal part of this Sickness Absence Policy against a trade union representative without prior discussion with an appropriate trade union officer. - 2.7 In normal circumstances Managers with authority to have Return to Work discussions are: - After one day absence Middle Managers - After 2 days absence Deputy Headteacher/Business Manager - 2.8 Managers with authority to hold Informal Sickness Absence Meetings are: - Deputy Headteacher - Business Manager. - 2.9 Senior Managers with authority to hold Stage 1 Meetings (and review other Senior Managers Stage 1 decisions at appeal) are: - Deputy Headteacher - Business Manager. - 2.10 The Headteacher has authority to hold a Stage 2 meeting.
+HR advice should be obtained where the line manager considers the employee is likely to have a disability. - 2.6 No action will be taken under the formal part of this Sickness Absence Policy against a trade union representative without prior discussion with an appropriate trade union officer or local secretary. - 2.7 In normal circumstances Managers with authority to have Return to Work discussions are: - After one day absence Middle Managers - After 2 days absence Senior Manager/Business Manager - 2.8 Managers with authority to hold Informal Sickness Absence Meetings are: - Senior Managers - Business Manager. - 2.9 Senior Managers with authority to hold Stage 1 Meetings (and review other Senior Managers Stage 1 decisions at appeal) are: - Senior Manager - Business Manager. - 2.10 The Headteacher has authority to hold a Stage 2 meeting.
 In the event that the Headteacher has held the Stage 1 meeting then Stage 2 will be considered by a committee of Trustees. - 3.0 Employees' Responsibilities - 3.1 Employees must attend work when fit to do so. - 3.2 Employees must follow the Notification of Sickness Absence procedures: - 3.2.1 An employee who is prevented by illness from reporting for duty shall personally notify the designated person as early as possible by telephone on the FIRST DAY OF ABSENCE.
-The following details should be provided: - a) The nature of the employee's illness/injury. - b) The expected length of absence from work. - c) Current contact details - d) Any outstanding or urgent work that requires attention
+The following details should be provided: - a) The nature of the employee's illness/injury. - b) The expected length of absence from work. - c) Current contact details - d) Any outstanding or urgent work that requires attention - e) Any meetings that will need to be postponed / cancelled